Creating an instance group connected to Yandex Object Storage

 -

-Make sure the bucket is connected to VMs in the instance group.
-To do so, connect to a VM via SSH and navigate to the directory that you specified as the mount point.
+Make sure the bucket is connected to the group instances.
+For this, connect to the instances via SSH and navigate to the directory you specified as the mount point.